 What are Clinical Associates in Psychology?

-Clinical Associates in Psychology are new roles which have been developed in the NHS to provide greater access to psychologically informed mental health services.
+Clinical Associates in Psychology are specialist roles which have been developed in the NHS to provide greater access to psychologically informed mental health services.
 Clinical Associates in Psychology fill an identified skills gap between assistant psychologist and qualified clinical psychologists.
 They are able to practice autonomously with appropriate support, working within their scope of practice, under the supervision of a registered clinical psychologist.

 What does a Clinical Associate in Psychology do?